 If we zoom in, we can see the intensity of the displayed emotion.
 There are five emotions displayed in the image below, however iMotions provides a measure of the seven central emotions (shown in the table above), alongside, and in conjunction with measurements of action units.

 I hope this explanation of action units and FACS has been helpful, and informative.
-If you’d like to learn more about facial expressions, then we also have a free pocket guide that you can download below, that has even more information available!
+If you’d like to learn even more about facial expressions, then we also have a free pocket guide that you can download for free below!